1921 Canadian census: Release date and format

 In accordance with the Statistics Act, the 1921 census returns were in the custody of Statistics Canada and the records were closed until 92 years after the taking of the census.
 In 2013, the records were opened for public use and transferred to Library and Archives Canada (LAC).
 In early July 2013, a spokesperson for LAC advised that the data comprises 197,529 images, and "Once assembled and fully indexed, it will constitute the largest on-line record of Canadian genealogical information."
-On 8 August 2013, raw digital images of the population schedules were made available to browse for free with a geographic index of districts and sub-districts on the private Ancestry.ca website.
+On August 8, 2013, raw digital images of the population schedules were made available to browse for free with a geographic index of districts and sub-districts on the private Ancestry.ca website.
 Ancestry.ca transcribed and indexed the data to facilitate advanced searches by individual Ancestry.ca subscribers, and in person at LAC and subscribing libraries, from late in 2013.
 The census data was scheduled to be made available on the LAC website three years after being made available on the Ancestry.ca website.
-The fully indexed online census data was launched by Ancestry.ca on 29 October 2013.
+The fully indexed online census data was launched by Ancestry.ca on October 29, 2013.
 The data is free to search, subject to registration on the Ancestry.ca website.
-On 30 August 2017, the results of the 1921 were made available on the Library and Archives Canada website.
+On August 30, 2017, the results of the 1921 census were made available on the Library and Archives Canada website.